Justice, Equity, Diversity & Inclusion

 Make my expertise more easily accessible

-Offer a variety of free practices, information and sessions, E.g. free Insight Timer library, Menopause Cafe, Substack Ayurveda blog, newsletter
+Offer a variety of free practices, information and sessions, E.g. free Insight Timer library, Substack Ayurveda blog, newsletter

 Frequently share wellness insights with all subscribers and followers in an accessible and informative way